kudobuilder/kudo/keps/0030-immutable-parameters.md

 ### Implementation Details/Notes/Constraints

-The KUDO CLI will check if a parameter is immutable when updating an instance and error out.
+The KUDO CLI will not check if a parameter is immutable to allow providing an immutable parameter on the CLI or in a parameter file without changing it's value.
+This allows the user to keep the full operator configuration in a parameter file and use that for installation and updates.

-The admission webhook should verify if the parameter is immutable and reject the update to the instance on update.
+The admission webhook verifies if the parameter is immutable and reject the update to the instance on update.

-Open Questions:
-- Should it be allowed to use an immutable parameter in a `kudo update` invocation when the value is the same as in the instance?
-This would effectively not be an update.
-  - Yes: The CLI would have to either check the current instance or rely on the admission webhook to error out
-  - No: Would make using the same parameter file to install and update a KUDO instance impossible
+If no value for an immutable parameter is given on installation, KUDO copies the default value from the OperatorVersion into the instance.
+This makes sure that the parameter value will never change, even if the default value changes in a later OperatorVersion.

+If a parameter definition is immutable, it must either have a default value or needs to be marked as required.

 ### Risks and Mitigations